duartegroup/metallicious/docs/source/usage.rst

 ------------

-The number of combination of possible ligands and metal results that inevitibly you will encounter metal site for which there is no template.
+The number of combination of possible ligands and metal results that inevitably you will encounter metal site for which there is no template.
-In such cases to solutions are possible:
+In such cases two solutions are possible:

 1. Parametrize template
 ~~~~~~~~~~
 We recommend to run template parametrization on HPC/cluster as it can take some time (our experience is ~8h on 8 CPUs per template).

-Specifying explicitly the metal multiplicity using the metal_charge_mult variable instead of metal_charges, will automatically inform metallicious to be ready to parametrize the template
+Specifying explicitly the metal multiplicity using the metal_charge_mult variable instead of metal_charges, will automatically inform metallicious to be ready to parametrize the new template.

 .. code-block:: python

     from metallicious import supramolecular_structure
-    cage = supramolecular_structure('ru_pd.xyz', metal_charge_mult = {'Ru': (2,1), 'Pd':(2,1)}, vdw_type='uff')
+    cage = supramolecular_structure('ru_pd.xyz', metal_charge_mult = {'Ru': (2,1), 'Pd':(2,1)}, LJ_type='uff')
     cage.parametrize(out_coord='out.pdb', out_topol='out.top')